Emergent Introspection in AI is Content-Agnostic: Experiment 3: Continued Steering Alters Identification, Not Detection

-Experiments 1 and 2 provide behavioral evidence for a content-agnostic mechanism: lack of relationship between injected concept and guessed concept; and dissociation between detection and identification under priming.
-Experiment 3 provides further tests of content-agnosticism.
-Experiment 3a modifies the first-person condition of Experiment 1 to feature steering only until the end of the prompt, not continuing during generation (as was done in Experiment 1).
-If detection and identification are dissociable, and detection comes early, we expect detection to be unaffected while rates of correct report would change.
+Experiments 1 and 2 provide evidence for a content-agnostic mechanism: lack of relationship between injected and guessed concept; and dissociation of detection and identification under priming.
+Experiment 3 provides a further test, modifying Experiment 1 to feature steering only until the end of the prompt, not continuing during generation (as was done in Experiment 1).
+Once again, we test whether identification and detection can be dissociated.

-Experiment 3b further analyzes the time-course at which the correct (or incorrect) concept appears.
-If the mechanism of the correct concept identification is to reason throughout the course of generation, then we might expect correct answers to take longer---whereas models might ``blurt out'' the wrong answer (e.g., ``apple'') earlier.
-To that end, we analyze the number of words before the concept is mentioned.